MenkeTechnologies/zpwr/README.md

 `zpwrDedupPaths` and the rest) run in both cases, at the same turbo slots.

+Prompt hooks follow the same split. `zshrs` adds an `async_precmd` lifecycle hook with no zsh equivalent: its functions run on the shared worker pool AFTER the prompt is rendered, writing into the global parameter table, so a slow hook never stalls the prompt -- it simply updates a prompt or two later.
+Because zshrs builds the prompt with its native p10k engine rather than the theme's `_p9k_precmd`, no precmd hook holds prompt content, so ZPWR moves all of them across: `zpwrBindPrecmd` leaves only `zpwrPrecmdDrain` on `precmd_functions`, and that hook transfers every other entry to `async_precmd_functions` on each prompt -- including hooks registered later by turbo-loaded plugins such as `zbrowse`, `zconvey` and `zsh-z`.
+Under stock zsh nothing moves;
+`zpwrPrecmd` stays on `precmd_functions` exactly as before. `zpwr top` reports both arrays in its hook count.

 ## Environment Variables -- System Tuning Parameters
 These are the environment variables in `~/.zpwr/env/.zpwr_env.sh` and `~/.zpwr/env/.zpwr_re_env.sh` -- the dials and switches of the ZPWR cyberdeck.
 Override them in `~/.zpwr/local/.tokens.sh` to tune the system to your neural patterns.  `~/.zpwr/env/.zpwr_re_env.sh` is reread after user tokens file to update dependent variables.
 ```sh